Burning Oil and Catalytic Converter Damage: Exploring the Possible Link

 Yes, burning oil can damage the catalytic converter.
 Oil that enters the combustion chamber can burn and produce harmful byproducts like sulfur, leading to clogging and contamination of the catalytic converter’s core, reducing its efficiency and potentially causing it to fail.
 Regular maintenance is essential to prevent such damage.

-While definitive evidence is lacking, it’s believed that sulfur from burning oil can damage the converter’s catalysts.
+While definitive evidence is lacking, there’s a correlaction with sulphur from burning oil and catalytic converter damage.
 Oil in the engine may also deposit on spark plugs and other components, contributing to potential converter damage.
 Addressing oil consumption and ensuring proper vehicle maintenance are critical steps to safeguarding these vital emission control systems and improving air quality.

 What is a Catalytic Converter?